According to an Arabic proverb: “He who learns without acting, labors without planting.”

 A teacher can come to your house with a lesson plan adapted to your level and fluency (beginner, intermediate, or advanced).

-And, finally, if you are wearing flowers in your hair and eager to learn the Arabic language in San Francisco, this vibrant city is a great place to get started.
+And, finally, if you are eager to learn the Arabic language in San Francisco, there are many different ways to get you started.

 Learn the Arabic alphabet in San Francisco.
-Yes, you may be a long way from Arab countries geographically speaking, but San Francisco is a vibrant place full of diversity.
-Many Arabic people live in the center of this California city.
+Yes, you may be a long way from Arabic speaking countries in geographical terms, but San Francisco is a vibrant place full of diversity.
+Many Arabic people live in the center of this Californian city.

 Arabic is a part of the curriculum in many schools, and one can also pass a specialized Arabic SAT subject test if he or she wishes.
-In order to do this, you may opt for a native Arabic tutor before your big day.
+In order to do this, you may opt for a native Arabic tutor to help you before the big day.

-A home tutor in Arabic may offer close monitoring of your progress while you prepare for final exams or placement tests.
+A home tutor in Arabic can closely monitor your progress while you prepare for final exams or placement tests.

 Intensives are for students to perfect their pronunciation, phonetics, as well as learning to read and write Arabic and help to acquire the best oral expression possible.